What It Really Means to Be a Modern Homesteader

 They weren’t just farmers.
 They were bakers, butchers, builders, parents, inventors, and teachers.
 They learned to do a little of everything because they had to.

-Today, we’re not handed land for free—and most of us aren’t digging root cellars or hauling water from a well—but the values that fueled those early homesteaders still feel familiar.
+Today, we’re not handed land for free—and most of us aren’t digging root cellars or hauling water from a well, but the mindset of those early homesteaders still rings true today (though I’ll admit, I wouldn’t last long if I had to haul buckets every day).

 The Homesteading Spirit Today

 The way we homestead has changed over the years, but the reasons we choose it have stayed remarkably the same.
-Even in a fast-paced, modern world, more and more people are being drawn to a simpler, hands-on way of life.
+Even with how fast life moves now, plenty of people are still craving something simpler and more hands-on.

 Why We Still Choose This Lifestyle